algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

   },
 );
 ```
 At the bottom of the page would be an ``ElevatedButton`` to save the changes made during the time the page is open.
-However, if the page is closed or returned to a previous one whereas the button is not clicked, the changes would not be taken in count and the previous settings would be set as the previous one.
+However, if the page is closed or returned to a previous one whereas the button is not clicked, the changes would not be taken into account and the previous settings would be set as the previous one.

 #### 2.5.
 Jobs Liked